ultraseedbox/USB-Docs/UltraSeedbox Applications/Ombi/Information and Overview.md

 * Allows your users to get custom notifications
 * Will show if the request is already on Plex or even if it's already monitored.
 * Automatically updates the status of requests when they are available on Plex/Emby
-* Slick, responsive and mobile friendly UI
+* Slick, responsive and mobile-friendly UI

 For more information about this app, you may visit the app's [GitHub repo.](https://github.com/tidusjar/Ombi)